 Are Clothing Moths A Problem?

-The webbing clothes moth (Tineola bisselliella) is the most common fabric moth.
-The adult is only about 1/2 of an inch long, and is gold with reddish-golden hairs on its head.
-Its wings have a fringe of golden hair on their edges and are ¼ of an inch long.
-These moths are weak flyers and they are not attracted to light, so you will usually find them close to infested areas, such as in dark closets where your treasured clothing items are stored.
-This is actually the easiest way to determine what kind of moth you have.
+Where these moths are and their flying habits is actually the easiest way to determine what kind of moth you have.
 If they are in your clothes closet, they are clothing moths.
 Also, they tend to flutter about rather than fly in a steady, direct manner.
-These moths should not be confused with common food-infesting moths, which tend to fly all around the structure they are infesting, and do not have the red-gold tuft of hair on their heads.
+These moths should not be confused with common food-infesting moths, which tend to fly all around the structure they are infesting and do not have the red-gold tuft of hair on their heads.

-Adult clothing moths don't eat and they don't damage clothing.
+Larvae are attracted to animal fibers like wool and fur, but they can chew through just about any kind of fabric or cloth.
+They are attracted to the animal smells we leave traces of on our clothing, like sweat and hairs that fall off onto sweaters and jackets.
+Adult clothing moths don't OR damage clothing.
 But, even though they don't do damage, they are still a problem.
 Their purpose is to lay eggs.
-The more eggs they are able to lay, the more eggs you'll have hatching inside your home, and the more fabric eating larvae you'll have crawling around.
+The more eggs they are able to lay, the more eggs you'll have hatching inside your home, and the more fabric-eating larvae you'll have crawling around.

 While keeping clothing areas clean, putting clothing in plastic bags, and regular vacuuming will help keep clothing moths at bay, when you already have an infestation, it is advisable to partner with a pest control company to completely take care of the problem.
 Witt Pest Management can help.
 The educated professionals here at Witt, know how to completely address clothing moth infestations, and arrest the damage being done.
-Reach out to us today for immediate assistance.
+If you're located near Pittsburgh, PA, reach out to us today for immediate assistance.